 The Establish the Context process step involves understanding and articulating the internal and external environment of the organization.
-During this step is where EEOC defines its objectives, evaluates the external and internal parameters to be taken into account when managing risk, makes changes to the risk management process, and develops risk criteria.
+This step is where EEOC defines its objectives, evaluates the external and internal parameters to be taken when managing risk, makes changes to the risk management process, and develops risk criteria.